Zhao offers a quick history of China's foreign policy since 1949 and then offers a provocative assessment of it today.

 2015 | 2014 | 2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007

-There were reports of societal and employment discrimination based on religious affiliation, ethnicity, belief, or practice.
-Both Uighur Muslims and Tibetan Buddhists reported increased societal discrimination, especially around sensitive periods.
+There was societal and employment discrimination based on religious affiliation, belief, or practice.
+Uighur Muslims and Tibetan Buddhists experienced severe societal discrimination, especially around sensitive periods.

-The Department of State, the embassy, and consulates general in Chengdu, Guangzhou, Shanghai, Shenyang, and Wuhan have repeatedly and publicly expressed concerns and pressed for the expansion of religious freedom in China.
-U.S. officials consistently urged the government to adhere to internationally recognized rights of religious freedom, protested abuses of religious freedom, acknowledged positive trends, and met with members of religious communities, including those being persecuted for their beliefs.
+U.S. officials at all levels repeatedly and publicly expressed concerns and pressed for the expansion of religious freedom.
+U.S. officials consistently urged the government to adhere to internationally recognized rights of religious freedom, protested violations of religious freedom, acknowledged positive trends, and met with members of religious communities, including those being persecuted for their beliefs.
 The embassy protested the imprisonment of individuals on charges related to their religious practices and other abuses of religious freedom.
+The Ambassador hosted functions for various religious groups and highlighted the importance of religious freedom during visits to XUAR and the Tibet Autonomous Region (TAR).
 The Department of State also brought religious leaders and scholars to the United States to deepen their understanding of the role of religion in American society.
-Since 1999 the secretary of state has designated the country as a “Country of Particular Concern” (CPC) under the International Religious Freedom Act (IRFA) for particularly severe violations of religious freedom.
-In August 2011, the secretary of state redesignated the country as a CPC.
+Since 1999, the Secretary of State has designated the country as a “Country of Particular Concern” (CPC) under the International Religious Freedom Act (IRFA) for particularly severe violations of religious freedom.

 U.S. Trade Representative Katherine Tai: Openness, inclusion and fairness essential at home and as principles in dealing with China